replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Released on May 1, 2024

-Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29
+Support for Kubernetes: 1.27, 1.28, and 1.29

+### Improvements {#improvements-1-108-11}
+* Various updates to enable disaster recovery support for embedded cluster.

 ### Bug Fixes {#bug-fixes-1-108-11}
-* Updates troubleshoot to resolve troubleshoot helm collector bug.
-* Updates troubleshoot to resolve troubleshoot ReplicaSetStatus analyzer bug.
+* Updates troubleshoot to resolve a Helm collector bug and ReplicaSetStatus analyzer bug.

 ## 1.108.10